On the Diffusion of Test Smells in LLM-Generated Unit Tests: Background and Related Work

 \subsection{Human-Written, Automated, and LLM-Based Unit Tests}

-Human-written tests have been extensively studied for test smells.
+Human-written tests have been extensively analyzed for the presence of test smells, particularly with regard to their impact on test comprehension, maintainability, and effectiveness.
 Bavota et al.\cite{bavota2015test} showed that smells like Assertion Roulette and Magic Number Test are common in JUnit tests, impacting comprehension and maintainability.
 While these tests reflect domain knowledge and are generally more readable, they are time-consuming and often miss edge cases\cite{daka2014survey,kochhar2013empirical,kochhar2013adoption,bavota2012empirical}.
 Datasets like Defects4J~\cite{just2014defects4j} and SF110~\cite{fraser2014large} highlight common issues like test smells and incomplete coverage~\cite{spadini2018relation,bacchelli2008effectiveness}.

-In contrast to manually test cases, tools like EvoSuite~\cite{fraser2011evosuite} automate test generation by focusing on maximizing code coverage.
-However, as Palomba et al.~\cite{palomba2016diffusion} showed, EvoSuite-generated tests are also prone to test smells such as Assertion Roulette and Eager Test, raising concerns about their maintainability.
+In contrast to human-written test cases, tools like EvoSuite~\cite{fraser2011evosuite} automate test generation by focusing on maximizing code coverage.
+However, as Palomba et al.~\cite{palomba2016diffusion} showed, EvoSuite-generated tests are also prone to test smells such as \textit{Assertion Roulette} and \textit{Eager Test}, raising concerns about their maintainability.
+More recently, studies have applied LLMs to unit test generation, reporting promising diversity and readability, yet test smells have generally been treated as a secondary aspect rather than a primary focus~\cite{siddiq2024using,ouedraogo2024large}.

-Recent studies have extended the application of LLMs to test generation, examining their capabilities in producing diverse and readable test cases.
-However, while prior work by Siddiq et al.~\cite{siddiq2024using} and Ouédraogo et al.~\cite{ouedraogo2024large} has touched on test smells as part of a broader analysis, these studies did not focus on the systematic exploration of test smells in LLM-generated tests.
-Our work is the first to specifically investigate the test smell diffusion in LLM-generated tests, including the prevalence, distribution, and co-occurrence of test smells, providing a deeper analysis of how LLMs compare to human-written tests in terms of test smell characteristics.